jahaltom/mtDNA-Pre-term-birth-association-/README.md

 Takes in (Metadata.C.tsv or Metadata.M.tsv) and removes samples where GA "GAGEBRTH" and PTB is na.
 Also removes missing data from  columns from "All features" in master.sh.
 Fit the Weibull distribution to the data (GAGEBRTH) and defines cutoff thresholds for outlier detection (upper/lower GA in days ...1st percentile and 99th percentile).
 Filter the data on these threshholds (>= lower_cutoff) & <= upper_cutoff).
 Additionaly, removes samples who are in a haplogroup with <25 samples.
 Reports Weibull Parameters (Shape, Scale, and Location) and upper/lower cutoffs in days.
-Outputs (Metadata.Weibull.tsv).Also outputs IDs.txt which are only SampleIDs subset from (Metadata.Weibull.tsv).              ### Will be used for sample selection in plink2VCF.sh.
+Outputs (Metadata.Weibull.tsv).Also outputs IDs.txt which are only SampleIDs subset from (Metadata.Weibull.tsv) which will be used for sample selection from plink2.vcf below .
 Plots the original data, filtered data, and Weibull distribution.
 Includes lower_cutoff and upper_cutoff in plot (weibullFiltering.png).